nds-fsd/linear/README.md

 ![Screenshot](./screenshoots/db_schema.png)

-Here, we can see that basically the App's structure consists in 6 main schemas: Teams, that have users, pending users, and an administrator wich are all refered in the User schema, then we have Issues, that have a status (Enum), User and a Cycle asigned, Cycles that have a Project and finally Projects that just contain specific project data.
-Finally, notifications are used to transfer information between users, for now, they are ment to be just invitations.
+Here, we can see that basically the App's structure consists in 6 main schemas: Teams, that have users, pending users, and an administrator wich are all refered to the User schema, then we have Issues, that have a status (Enum), one User and one Cycle asigned, Cycles that have one Project and finally Projects that just contain specific project data.
+Notifications are used to transfer information between users, wich for now, are ment to be just invitations.

-With this simple DB schema you can make powerful planning through dates and stages, because in the end, its all about breaking big parts into smaller pieces.
+With this simple DB schema you can make powerful planning through dates and stages, because in the end, its all about breaking big tasks into smaller pieces and planning their execution over time, right?

 # Platform overview

 ### Login / Register Page

-To plan your projects you first have to be registered, right? here are the register and login pages:
+To plan your projects you first have to be registered, here are the register and login pages, pretty standard stuff:

 ![Screenshot](./screenshoots/register.JPG)
 ![Screenshot](./screenshoots/login.JPG)

 ### My-Issues tab

-This view is planned to give you an instant feedback of your pending and done issues, while giving you the posibility of creating new ones and updating the status in the kanban view, the filter works with the issue's name in both list and Kanban view.
+This view is planned to give you an instant feedback of your pending and done issues, while giving you the posibility of creating new ones and updating their status in the kanban view, the filter works with the issue's name in both list and Kanban view.

 ![Screenshot](./screenshoots/My-issues/Kanban_view.JPG)
 ![Screenshot](./screenshoots/My-issues/list_view.JPG)